jmstipanowich/Movie-Data-Repo/README.md

 ### Movie Analysis Methods and Results

 Microsoft wants to create movies.

-They might want to know about which movie studios are popular for producing movies.
+Microsoft might want to know about which movie studios are popular for producing movies.
 One question Microsoft might ask is:

 What studios produce the most motion pictures?

 I looked through a provided movie dataset from the Box Office Mojo website to answer this question for Microsoft. .
 I did two analyses to answer this question.
-The first analysis determines the numbers of movies created per studio for the first 20 rows in the provided Box Office Mojo dataset.
-The second analysis determines the number of movies created by the top 20 studios ordered by number of movies per studio in the whole Box Office Mojo dataset.
+The first analysis determined the numbers of movies created per studio for the first 20 rows in the provided Box Office Mojo dataset:

 ![twenty movies studio head](MovieDataImages/moviestudios.png)

 Buena Vista (BV), Warner Brothers(WB), and Paramount/Dreamworks(P/DB) studios produced the highest number of movies out of all the movies produced in the first twenty rows of the Box Office Mojo dataset.

+The second analysis determined the number of movies created by the top 20 studios ordered by number of movies per studio in the whole Box Office Mojo dataset

 ![top twenty studios number](MovieDataImages/moviestudios2.png)

-This data shows that IFC Films, Universal Studios, and Warner Brothers Studios produced the greatest number of films according to the Box Office Mojo dataset.
+This second analysis shows that IFC Films, Universal Studios, and Warner Brothers Studios produced the greatest number of films according to the Box Office Mojo dataset.

-Microsoft might want to look at which movies in general are extremely popular.
+Microsoft might want to look at what specific movies in general are extremely popular.
 Microsoft might ask the question:

 What movies got the most votes online?